Wellwisdom Whey Proteins Versus Other Whey Proteins

 GSH is naturally found in all the cells of mammals.
 It provides the principal intracellular defense against oxidative stresses.
 GSH levels decrease with an insufficient nutrient intake, non-denatured protein specifically.
 Cysteine in the combined molecule of Glutamine and Cysteine (glutamylcysteine dipeptidesU) is the rate limiting step for GSH production.
 The natural conformation of the proteins is essential for producing intracellular Glutathione.
 Therefore the consumption of proteins that are low in Cysteine limit GSH production and availability.

 True non-denatured Whey Protein Concentrate is the optimal nature prescribed precursor (required for the production) of Glutathione (GSH).
-It contains exceptionally high amounts of non-denatured Cysteine and Glutamine, the amino acids required for intracellular GSH production.
+It contains non-denatured Cysteine and Glutamine, the amino acids required for intracellular GSH production.
 It naturally contains the full range of proteins that enhance immune function including the protein bound fats that, in whey protein isolates, have been removed.

 There are many whey proteins to choose from.
 The critical factors are: How was the whey produced?
 What are the actual amounts of the important proteins measured by independent lab analysis?
 These questions are addressed in our FAQ Page and throughout our website.